-We would also like to draw the attention of your Excellency's Government to the United Nations Declaration on the Rights of Indigenous Peoples, which reflects existing legal obligations arising from international human rights treaties.
-In particular we would like to refer to article 7.1 on the right to life, physical and mental integrity, liberty and security of indigenous individuals and article 21 on the right of indigenous peoples, without discrimination, to the improvement of their economic and social conditions, including, inter alia, sanitation, health and social security and the responsibility of States to take effective measures and special measures to ensure the continuous improvement of their economic and social conditions.
+We would also like to draw your attention to the United Nations Declaration on the Rights of Indigenous Peoples, which reflects existing legal obligations arising from international human rights treaties.
+In particular we would like to refer to article 7.1 on the right to life, physical and mental integrity, liberty and security of indigenous individuals and article 21 on the right of indigenous peoples, without discrimination, to the improvement of their economic and social conditions, including, inter alia, sanitation, health and social security.
 Furthermore, Article 23 states that indigenous peoples have the right to determine and develop priorities and strategies for the implementation of their right to development.

-We would also like to refer to Article 26 of the UN Declaration on the Rights of Indigenous Peoples which recognises the right of indigenous peoples to the lands, territories and natural resources which they have traditionally owned, occupied or used and that States shall ensure the legal recognition and protection of these lands, territories and resources with due respect for their customs, traditions and land tenure systems.
-On the other hand, Article 32 provides that "States shall consult and cooperate in good faith with the indigenous peoples concerned through their own representative institutions in order to obtain their free and informed consent prior to the approval of any project affecting their lands or territories and other resources, particularly in connection with the development, utilisation or exploitation of mineral, water or other resources".
+The Article 26 recognises the right of indigenous peoples to the lands, territories and natural resources which they have traditionally owned, occupied or used and that States shall ensure the legal recognition and protection of these lands, territories and resources with due respect for their customs, traditions and land tenure systems.